Rangers get 3rd win in row, 5-3 over AL West-leading Houston - WHIZ News

 Astros standout rookie shortstop Jeremy Peña had both of his hands behind his back when face down in shallow center field after a lunging attempt to catch Seager’s bloop single in the third.
 That was the third single in a row to start that inning and load the bases, though Texas got only a sacrifice fly from Kole Calhoun to make it 3-1.

-Martín Maldonado, the 35-year-old catcher for the Astros, made two nifty catches — only one counted as an out.
+Martín Maldonado, the 35-year-old catcher for the Astros, made two nifty catches behind the plate — only one counted as an out.

 The Rangers fourth ended when Leody Taveras, the 23-year-old Texas center fielder in his 2022 debut, tipped a 2-2 pitch that ricocheted off Maldonado’s mitt and popped up in the air and over his head.
 Maldonado turned around, reached out and caught the ball while falling down.